Holindauer/Groth16-zkSnark/README.md

 ### Balancing the QAP

 There is a catch to the above statement.
 Because we are multiplying $U \cdot s$ and $V \cdot s$, the degree of the resulting polynomial will not match that of $W \cdot s$.
-The interpolation wrt to the R1CS will still hold, but in order maintain the equality of the polynomial equation.
+The interpolation wrt to the R1CS will still hold, but something must be done to maintain the equality of the polynomial equation.

 For example, consider the following setup for $U, V$